LukasKristensen/Stock-Market-Portfolio-TWSM-Miniproject/README.md

 Direct to: ``\server``<br>
 Run the command: ``node server.js``

-During the development of the application there have been errors in communicating between the client and server on public/restricted networks (AAU Create).
+**Note:** During the development of the application there have been errors in communicating between the client and server on public/restricted networks (AAU Create).

 <h2>Group</h2>
 Lukas Bisgaard Kristensen